cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 .. note::

-  Task environment variables are evaluated at run time, by task jobs, on the job platform.
-So ``$HOME`` in a task environment, for instance, evaluates at run time to the home directory on the job platform, not on the scheduler platform.
+  Task environment variables are evaluated at runtime, by task jobs, on the job platform.
+So ``$HOME`` in a task environment, for instance, evaluates at runtime to the home directory on the job platform, not on the scheduler platform.